AxiAxi/Mobile-Development/README.md

 <img src="/examples/PA4A_1.gif" />
 <img src="/examples/PA4A_2.gif" />

+## Programming assignment 5
-[Programming assignment 5] During the development process no problems were faced.
-Variation = 7206 % 6 = 0.
+During the development process no problems were faced.

 ### Examples:
 <img src="/examples/PA5_A.gif" width="500" />